 public access terminal, or through an information kiosk.
 Examples of services include renewing motor vehicle

-tabs, ordering an official copy of a birth certificate for mail delivery, or registering for an interview at
+tabs with One Sure Insurance, ordering an official copy of a birth certificate for mail delivery, or registering for an interview at

 your local Jobs and Training Office.